 The Ugly

-The ugly, and unrecognized, monster which will keep the spirit of the Academy from fulfilling it’s promise is coaching.
-First, let’s be clear what development at the U-16 & U-18 level is all about – Soccer IQ.
+The unrecognized problem that will keep the spirit of the Academy from fulfilling its promise is coaching.
+First, let’s be clear what development at the U-16 & U-18 level is all about – Tactical nous.

-It’s not about improving technique.
-If by U-16 a player does not have great quality on the ball, there’s nothing a coach can do.
-It’s up to the individual to spend hours upon hours, 7 days a week to catch up to his peers.
-It’s also not about the list of good things above.
+It’s not about developing technique.
+If by U-16 a player does not have exceptional quality on the ball, there’s nothing a coach can do.
+It’s up to the individual to spend hours upon hours, 7 days a week to have any chance of catching up to his peers.
+At U16, it’s also not about the list of good things above.
 Those things only provide an improved infrastructure.

-Developing a player at this age is all about programming his computer.
+Developing a player at this age is all about further programming his computer.
 Tactical structure, positional roles, correct decision-making, and vision.
-These are the things that develop you, and this is where 9 out of 10 coaches in this country fall flat on their face!
-This is the nationwide crisis at all levels.
+These are the things that develop you, and this is where 99 out of 100 coaches in this country fall flat on their face.

-If the coaches themselves don’t have a developed Soccer IQ, how are they supposed to give proper instruction?
-And of the small minority who might actually have it, they also need to be a capable teacher/trainer to transmit whatever understanding they have.
+If the coaches themselves don’t have tactical chops, how are they supposed to give proper instruction?
+And of the small minority who might actually have it, they also need to be capable teachers/trainers to transmit whatever understanding they have.

 Without the right teachers, you will never get developed players.